Noom Review: Is Noom Really A Non-Diet?

 I shouldn’t have to remind you that you never need to ‘earn’ food with dieting or exercising.

-While the program asked a couple of rudimentary questions about medical history, it never asked about history of eating disorders.
-Even when I tried to trigger a red flag by putting in a crazy low goal weight for my height, Noom just accepted it.
-That’s not okay.
+While the traditional program asked a couple of rudimentary questions about medical history, it doesnโt capture a whole lot about a personโs health history and weight loss history.
+While it does ask if you have an active eating disorder, it doesnโt reject potential customers for entering a weight that is far too low for their height and body composition.
+When I tried to trigger a red flag by putting in an extremely low goal weight for my height, Noom just accepted it.
+This is potentially lethal.

-The daily weights and tracking.
-Some people benefit from those things, many do not.
 That being said, no one program works for everyone, so Noom will be fine for people who like to track everything.
-For 99% of people, that’s not something I recommend.
+For 99% of people, thatโs not something I recommend.

 In short: